Installing Certificate Authorities (CAs)¶

 Keeping CA Certificates Up-to-date¶

-It is important to keep CA certificates up-to-date for grid services and their clients to maintain integrity of the production grid.
+It is important to keep CA certificates up-to-date for services and their clients to maintain integrity of production services.
 To verify that your CA certificates are on the latest version on a given host, determine the most recently released versions and the method by which your CA certificates have been installed:

 Determine which of the three CA certificate installation methods you are using: